As an Amazon Associate, I earn from qualifying purchases.

 Freezing

-Put your clothing in plastic-sealed bags and keep them in the freezer for a night so low temperatures kill odour-causing bacteria, and odours are neutralised.
+Put your clothing in plastic-sealed bags and keep them in the freezer.
+For a night so low temperatures kill odor-causing bacteria, and odors are neutralized.

 Professional Odor Removal Services